 Holybelly 5

+OUI, this is Holybelly 5.
+THE Holy belly.
 Don’t be that tourist and ask for a croissant here, because the server will look at you with disdain in their eyes and tell you point-blank non (true story).
 This is a hearty breakfast place — think American diner but much less grubby, with meals that won’t leave that greasy-pit-in-your-stomach feeling.
 The pancakes are on point, and the added bacon and maple syrup kick off that ‘brunch‑y’ feel.
-Remember, this is a hipster place, so it comes complete with some chia pudding infused with cardamom, housemade granola, and Flat ‘Walter’ Whites (if you don’t get it, then I don’t know how to explain it to you).
+Remember, this is a ~trendy~ place, so it comes complete with some chia pudding infused with cardamom, housemade granola, and Flat ‘Walter’ Whites (if you don’t get it, then I don’t know how to explain it to you).
 Try the hot sauce, because, gosh darn it, it’s good despite being made in France (the French have many qualities, but their intake of spice isn’t one of them).
 There are gluten-free and vegan options, and make sure to come early because the line for weekend brunch is insane.
 Go during the week, or use the Skeepit app to virtually queue.

 ADDRESS: 5 Rue Lucien Sampaix (10th arr.)